 - While meta descriptions don’t directly impact SEO, according to Google, they are a part of the CTR formula and thus definitely play a role in increasing organic traffic when optimized properly.

 - Heading tags (H1-H6 tags) are also important, but don’t carry as much weight as they did in the earlier years of Google search.
-It’s not harmful if the H1 tag is the same as the SEO page title that appears in the SERPs, but you could gain slightly more value by differentiating them in a smart manner.
+It’s not harmful if the H1 tag is the same as the SEO page title that appears in the Search Engine Results Pages, but you could gain slightly more value by differentiating them in a smart manner.

 - Google does not use meta keywords, so if you have them on any of your pages they should be removed.
 They are only a spam-ranking factor in Bing, and allows your competitors to see which keywords you’re optimizing for on certain pages.

 - Landing pages serve a different purpose than a blog or other content pages on your site.
 They are mostly used for paid traffic campaigns on Google AdWords, Facebook, LinkedIn, etc.

 - Because these are paid advertising pages, they usually will contain no navigation, little content and minimal distractions.
 The goal is to get users to take action on the page (sign up for a trial, buy a product, etc).
 Because of this reason, landing pages should be no indexed (containing a meta robots noindex tag).

 - You don’t want these short-form pages with brief content to be competing with your regular content pages or appearing in Google search, as they are almost always specifically meant for paid advertising campaigns.